-- Qualify as low-income according to Department of Education guidelines OR
+- Qualify as income-eligible OR

 - Are a first-generation University student (neither parent has completed a four-year college degree) OR